IhmeGroup/quail/examples/euler/2D/isentropic_vortex/README.md

   - Uniform triangular elements or curved quadrilateral elements (in meshes directory)
   - Verbose console output
   - Post-processing
-    - Density contour with mesh and element IDs displayed
+    - Density contour with mesh
     - Line probe at y = 1

   - Input deck has instructions to run either the triangular mesh or the curved meshes.